reykjalin/todui/SPECIFICATION.md

 The details on how this is accomplished is left to the implementation.
 The reference implementation uses ascending numbers.
 The todo at the top of the list is called `1.todo`, the next item might be called `2.todo` (or any other number higher than `1`), and so on.
-The only limitations set by the specification is that the file system should be left to sort the items, not the implementation.

 `.todo` files for completed tasks should be stored in `$XDG_DATA_HOME/todo/completed`.
 Once a task is completed it should be moved to `$XDG_DATA_HOME/todo/completed` and renamed such that it is prefixed by the date it was completed.